fossasia/knitweb/README.md

 1. Square/Rectangular pattern drawing.
 2. Free hand pattern drawing.

--------Under Square/Rectangular pattern drawing user will be able to draw rectangular shapes and add colours to the shape using colour pallette.------------
+* Under Square/Rectangular pattern drawing user will be able to draw rectangular shapes and add colours to the shape using colour pallette.

--------Under Free hand pattern drawing user will be able to draw using free hand and add colour values to the shape drawn.-----------
+* Under Free hand pattern drawing user will be able to draw using free hand and add colour values to the shape drawn.

 Note: These drawing tools are now used to edit the patterns that are loaded from a file.
 This can be improved such that user can draw a pattern from scratch using these tools that can be used for knitting.